Cup and Handle Chart Pattern: A Bullish Breakout Signal

 1. What is the Cup and Handle Chart Pattern?

-The Cup and Handle pattern consists of two main parts:
+Fundamentally, the Cup and Handle pattern consists of two main parts:

-Cup Formation: A rounded U-shaped price movement resembling a tea cup.
+- ✔ Cup Formation: A rounded U-shaped price movement resembling a teacup.

-Handle Formation: A small consolidation or pullback forming the handle before the breakout.
+- ✔ Handle Formation: A small consolidation or pullback forming the handle before the breakout.

-This pattern suggests that the market experiences a temporary decline, recovers, and then enters a brief consolidation before resuming an uptrend.
+In essence, this pattern suggests that the market experiences a temporary decline, recovers, and then enters a brief consolidation before resuming an uptrend.

 Cup and Handle Structure:

-2. How to Identify the Cup and Handle Pattern?
+2. How to Identify the Cup and Handle Pattern

 🔹 The Cup: